 5.2.
-Allele frequency analysis
+ALLELE FREQUENCY ANALYSIS

-Second, for each locus are written: the number of missing genotypes (# missing genotypes), the number of incomplete genotypes), the total number of defined gene copies (# of defined gene copies), the number of alleles with non zero frequency (NA), the effective number of alleles estimated following Nielsen et al. (2003) (NAe), the allelic richness expressed as the expected number of alleles among k gene copies (AR(k=...)), the gene diversity corrected for sample size (He), the inbreeding coefficient (Fi) followed by the P-value of a permutation test if asked (Pval(Fi <> 0)), the name (or size) of each allele (allele names or allele size) (i.e. the number given in the data file), and the allele frequencies (allele frequencies).
+Second, for each locus are written: the number of missing genotypes (# missing genotypes), the number of incomplete genotypes(# incomplete genotypes), the total number of defined gene copies (# of defined gene copies), the number of alleles with non zero frequency (NA), the effective number of alleles estimated following Nielsen et al. (2003) (NAe), the allelic richness expressed as the expected number of alleles among k gene copies (AR(k=...)), the gene diversity corrected for sample size (He), the inbreeding coefficient (Fi) followed by the P-value of a permutation test if asked (Pval(Fi <> 0)), the name (or size) of each allele (allele names or allele size) (i.e. the number given in the data file), and the allele frequencies (allele frequencies).
 When a statistic based on allele size (e.g. R-statistics) has been selected, the mean (Mean allele size) and variance (Variance of allele size) of allele sizes are also given.
-When a statistic based on distances between alleles (e.g. N-statistics) has been selected (h) and non-ordered (h) alleles following Pons and Petit (1996) are also given.
-This information is given for the whole sample and, if asked, for each population (analysis at population level).
+When a statistic based on distances between alleles (e.g. N-statistics) has been selected, the genetic diversity or ordered (v) and non-ordered (h) alleles following Pons and Petit (1996) are also given.
+This information is given for the whole sample and, if asked, for each population (analysis at population level) or each category (analysis at individual level).